 There are some low-rise blocks refurbished before the Decent Homes programme (before 2010) that have other insulating material on the outside.
 These materials are not the same as used at Grenfell Tower.
 THH has inspected cladding on the buildings it manages and has discussed the investigation findings with the Council.
 Whilst cladding used on blocks is not considered to cause any risk, there are two blocks, Malting and Brewster Houses where the Council have agreed to remove cladding as a precautionary measure to eliminate any risk and this will be completed by April 2018.

-1. a Can I have a copy of my FRA?
+3. Can I have a copy of my Fire Risk Assessment (FRAs)?

 In the meantime, we are fully informing residents of any fire safety works that are due to commence in the near future.

 Up-to-date FRAs on all THH managed blocks have been completed to provide a basis for a large programme of fire safety works.
-The guidance states that once the identified works are completed, another assessment should be completed and that is the process we are following.
-We will complete FRAs on high rise blocks annually or when the works identified have been completed.
+The guidance states that once the identified works are completed, another assessment should be completed.
+The FRA usually states when the next assessment will be completed and this can be annually or two years based on the risk of the block.

 Current regulations in England mean that only buildings constructed since 2007, and which are taller than 30 metres, are required to have sprinklers fitted.
 All of the Council’s high-rise blocks were constructed before 2007 and are protected by a system known as ‘fire compartmentalisation’.
 This is the sub-dividing of buildings into a number of fire protected compartments protected with fire doors which restrict the spread of fire.

 We are very aware of the debate about retro fitting sprinklers to older blocks and are exploring this in detail with the Council.
 THH note the London Fire Brigade support for sprinklers to be retro fitted in areas of risk such as kitchens (and not for example in communal corridors and staircases).
-The Council will act on any government guidance, and comply with any changes to legislation, that arises in future.
+The Council will act on any government guidance and comply with any changes to legislation that arises in future.
 The priority for fire safety works is to make sure the fire compartmentalisation of each block is maintained which means completing any fire stopping work.

 Some tower blocks have sprinklers in the refuse chute chambers and these are serviced at the required intervals.

-3. Smoke alarms – how do I get a smoke alarm fitted to my property?
+8. Smoke alarms inside properties – how do I get a smoke alarm fitted to my property?

 If you are a THH tenant and you do not have a smoke alarm please order one through our website at my.thh.org.uk and click on MyTHH or call our Housing Service Centre on 020 7364 5015 (option 1).